Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/README.md

 - XGBoost baseline is strong, but **CatBoost shows higher robustness with noisy categorical data**.
 - AdaBoost is clearly outdated for this task.

-## 5. Takeaways
+### 3.3 Takeaways
 - Rule-of-thumb hyperparameters were consistently observed across binary and multiclass tasks.
 - The workflow (baseline → feature selection → parameter tuning → multiclass expansion → model comparison) provides a **replicable pipeline** for future policy simulation.
 - This project shows how **machine learning can uncover latent household vulnerability**, aligning with poverty measurement research.

 ---

-# Chapter 6: Scenario Experiments – Stress Tests & Policy Simulations
+# EXP6: Scenario Experiments – Stress Tests & Policy Simulations

-Here we go beyond baseline modeling and test how vulnerability predictions behave under **external shocks and policy interventions**.
+⚡ **This is the CORE HIGHLIGHT — testing how vulnerability changes under shocks and policies.**

-This is the **core highlight** of JPBoostingTest: simulating real-world shocks and comparing policy responses.
+*Exp6 explores three stages: (1) shocks, (2) policy responses, and (3) latent vulnerability interventions, yielding the project’s most important insights*

 ---